gaultier/kotlin-rs/README.md

 $ kotlin fmt -f fibonnaci_iter.kts

 # There's also (very experimental) native support!
-# This will create a native executable (macOS, x86_64 only for now)
+# This will create a native executable (macOS, x86_64 only for now) and run it.
 # The assembler `nasm` is required (`brew install nasm`)
 $ echo 'println(5 * 3 + 7)' | kotlin asm
 22